J.D. Fox Micro Resource Center

 VNC

-Below you will find links to two separate developers of software that support the Virtual Network Computing (VNC) standard.
+Below you will find links to downloads and instructions to use the Virtual Network Computing (VNC) standard.
 VNC enables raw screen sharing and remote control of the mouse and keyboard.
 In that respect, it's really good for remote technical support or tutoring.
 Because VNC is a standard system, you can connect from one computer to another using VNC software from different publishers.

-To connect, you must install VNC server software on the remote computer you want to control, and the VNC client (also called a VNC viewer) on the computer you are using to make the connection.
-Both distributions below offer both the client and server, usually in the same installation package, giving you the option to choose what you want to install (client only, server only, or both).
+To connect, you must install VNC server software on the computer you want to control, and the VNC viewer (also called a VNC client) on the computer you are using to make the connection.

 RealVNC